-A Home Visit consists of us travelling to your home and providing you and your family with a dog or puppy training session which usually lasts about an hour and a half to 2 hours of hands on training, advice and answering your questions.
+A Home Visit consists of us travelling to your home and providing you and your family with a dog or puppy training session which usually lasts about 90 minutes of hands on training, advice and answering your questions.
 We believe it is very important when booking a home visit to see you and your dog in the environment where the problems are occurring.
 During a home visit we can answer questions on any topic related to training your dog or puppy, clients often write a list of questions.
 The home visit is usually more focused on you and your puppy or dog and is more relaxed than classes, the session is targeted on your particular requirements and your home environment.

 Do I need a Home Visit